 Section 4.
 In order to review and comment on the proposed reduction in workforce before final decisions are made, the Prosecuting Attorney agrees to notify the Union at least four (4) weeks in advance, in writing, of any proposed reduction in force.
-Such notice shall include the name, classification and hire in date of all such employees scheduled to be laid off.
+Such notice shall include the name, classification and hire in datedates of hire of all such employees scheduled to be laid off.
 The notice shall also include any identified positions for which the employee(s) scheduled to be laid off is/are eligible to bump into.
-The Prosecuting Attorney's Office agrees to allow the Union five (5) working days to review and comment on the proposed reduction in workforce before final decisions are made.
 Displacement (bumping) shall generally meet the following criteria:

-- A. The identified position to be bumped is the least senior employee in the job classification into which the employee is eligible to bump; and - B. The job classification of the identified position to be bumped is at a pay range equal to or lower than the position that was eliminated by the reduction in force. - C. Employees who bump to a lower classification will be placed at the step nearest to or equal to their current salary or Step Ten (10) of the new classification if their salary before the bump was higher than Step Ten (10).
+A. The identified position to be bumped is the least senior employee in the job classification into which the employee is eligible to bump; B. The job classification of the identified position to be bumped is at a pay range equal to or lower than the position that was eliminated by the reduction in force; and C. Employees who bump to a lower classification will be placed at the step nearest to or equal to their current salary or Step Ten (10) of the new classification if their salary before the bump was higher than Step Ten (10).

 Section 5.
-A former employee who was laid off due to lack of work or funds may be reemployed in his/hertheir former classification, in a similar classification for which he/she isthey are qualified, in a lower classification within the same series, or in any other classification reasonably deemed appropriate by the Employer's Human Resources Manager.
+A former employee who was laid off due to lack of work or funds may be reemployed in their former classification, in a similar classification for which they are qualified, in a lower classification within the same series, or in any other classification reasonably deemed appropriate by the Employer's Human Resources Manager Director.
 Recall rights of a laid-off employee shall expire two (2) years from the date of layoff.
-Should such person refuse appointment to a position in his/hertheir former classification or at a comparable the same rate of pay during the two (2) year period, he/she-they shall forfeit all recall rights gained under this section.
+Should such person refuse appointment to a position in their former classification or at the same rate of pay during the two (2) year period, they shall forfeit all recall rights gained under this section.
 Section 6.
 Employees laid off from the Prosecuting Attorney's Office shall be entitled to career counseling services offered through the Referral and Placement Program of King County's Career Support Services.

 Section 7.
 Information Technology Seniority.
-Seniority for layoff and recall of employees in classifications in Addendum B of the Economics

-Agreement shall be calculated as a person's continuous length of service in the bargaining unit reflected in Addendum B of the Economics Agreement.
+Seniority for layoff and recall of employees in classifications in Addendum B of the Economics Agreement shall be calculated as a person's continuous length of service in the bargaining unit reflected in the bargaining unit of the Economics Agreement.
 These classifications are not eligible to bump into the classifications listed in Addendum A of the Economics Agreement nor would those classifications in Addendum A of the Economics Agreement be eligible to bump into classifications listed in Addendum B of the Economics Agreement.